Get to know the history, food and hidden gems of Jalan Besar in our complete guide to the heritage ‘hood.

 A minimalistic space awash in white, this coffee joint invites you to shake loose your stresses and relax the moment you step in.
 The folks behind the counter are passionate about all things coffee, offering freshly roasted brews with stories to tell and flavours to enjoy.
 Pair ‘em with a pastry or sweet treat of your choice, and laze the day away in the serene space.

 Apartment Coffee, #01-12, 161 Lavender Street, Singapore 338750

 A stalwart on the local cafe scene, this hipster hangout is one of the big reasons why cafe-hoppers and caffeine addicts flock to Jalan Besar.
-Industrial chic on the inside, with a breezy alfresco area, Chye Seng Huat Hardware knows its coffee inside out.
+Industrial chic with a breezy alfresco area, Chye Seng Huat Hardware knows its coffee inside out.
 Just take a look at the range of espressos, seasonal coffees and cold brews.
-Brekkie lovers will love the all-day big breakfast or pandan gula melaka pancakes, while hearty eaters can dig in to mains like wagyu beef burger and tempura unagi wrap.
+Brekkie lovers will love the all-day big breakfast, while hearty eaters can dig into mains like juicy burgers and hearty wraps.

 Chye Seng Huat Hardware, 150 Tyrwhitt Road, Singapore 207563

 Craving Cantonese roast meats?
 Char does a wicked rendition of char siew, with fork-tender meat drenched in a sauce that’s gloriously sticky, sweet and salty.
 Come for its signature, but stay for the jasmine tea-infused roast duck and soya sauce chicken.
 They’re all so delightful that you can’t help but go for the trio on one platter.
 Don’t forget to pair ’em with draft beers, ciders or wines to elevate the dining experience.